 Director's Intent

-On behalf of the Defense Logistics Agency, I am pleased to present the Fiscal Year (FY) 2024 DLA Annual Report.
-This report provides an overview of our new Strategic Plan 2025- 2030 – “DLA Transforms: A Call to Action” – a brief introduction to the Agency, key financial and acquisition metrics, support highlights including to the Military Services and Combatant Commands (CCMDs), and a vision for the path ahead.
+On behalf of the Defense Logistics Agency (DLA), I am pleased to present the Fiscal Year (FY) 2025 DLA Annual Report.
+Detailing the first year under the DLA Strategic Plan 2025-2030 – “DLA Transforms: A Call to Action” – this report showcases our efforts to build resilience, accelerate digital transformation, and posture the Agency for a Contested Logistics environment.
+In this report you will find FY25 Agency accomplishments, key financial and acquisition metrics, robust support to the Military Services and Combatant Commands (CCMDs), and our operational path forward for FY26 and beyond.

 - LTG Mark Simerly